thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ## Validating Message signature

 Upon receiving an HTTP request, the origin has to verify the signature.
 The algorithm is provided in {{Section 3.2 of HTTP-MESSAGE-SIGNATURES}}.
-Similar to regular User-Agent check, this happens at the HTTP layer, once headers are received.
+Similar to a regular User-Agent check, this happens at the HTTP layer, once headers are received.

 Additional requirements are placed on this validation: